 How to Choose the Best Locking Carabiner for You

 Locking carabiners have evolved a lot in the last decade.
 They are lighter and are designed for more specialized tasks.
 There are few one-size-fits-all carabiners.
-Instead, there are certain carabiners that are best for belaying, rappelling, use in anchors and lightweight biners.
-Below, we look at key factors to use when choosing the best locking carabiner. – Chris McNamara
+Instead, certain carabiners are best for belaying, rappelling, and use in anchors and lightweight biners.
+Below, we look at key factors when choosing the best locking carabiner. – Chris McNamara

 If you just are buying a carabiner for belaying at the gym or the crag, weight does not matter much.
-If you are climbing multi-pitch routes or doing alpine routes, every ounce is crucial.
+Every ounce is crucial if you are climbing multi-pitch routes or doing alpine routes.
 The difference between having six light locking carabiners on your harness or six standard locking carabiners is big.
 More importantly, light biners are much less bulky so they swing around less on your harness and don’t get stuck as much in chimneys.

 The good news is there are more lightweight carabiners than ever.
 The challenge is finding a carabiner that can do everything you need at the right price.
 Most light biners work fine for general use, but do not excel at belaying, rappelling or use as a master point in an anchor due to their small size.

 You lose some functionality with most light carabiners so make sure the weight saving is worth it.
 We discovered that the manufacturer’s quoted weight and the weight from our scale can differ by as much as five percent.
 This doesn’t mean you should trust our weight more than the manufacturers.
 But it does mean you should not get hung up on a few grams of difference when buying a light carabiner.

 Two main gate types are twist-lock (or quick-lock) and screw-gate.
 A twist-lock carabiner is the fastest to lock and unlock because you can take it off and on with just one hand motion.
 For this reason, they are ideal for gym climbing or cragging if you want to save time.